-Rail transport operators (RTOs) are required to have a drug and alcohol management program (DAMP), which must include a drug and alcohol testing regime.
-Guidance on the preparation of a DAMP, including a drug and alcohol testing regime, is included in the Preparation of a Rail Safety Management System guideline.
+To manage this and reduce the risks to workers and the general public, rail transport operators are required to have a Drug and Alcohol Management Program (DAMP) in place, which includes drug and alcohol testing of their workers.
+Guidance on the preparation of a DAMP, including a drug and alcohol testing regime, is included in the Safety Management System guideline.

 Other drug and alcohol management requirements applying specifically to rail operations in NSW include:

 Further guidance on these requirements is in the Drug and Alcohol: Requirements of Rail Transport Operators (NSW Only) fact sheet.
 Links to forms for appointing an authorised person and reporting in NSW are at the bottom of this page.

 In addition to the programs put in place by operators, ONRSR undertakes:

 The ONRSR drug and alcohol testing program, which was established in accordance with the Rail Safety National Law, aims to:

 ONRSR has appointed AusHealth Work to undertake drug and alcohol testing on its behalf.
 AusHealth Work testers are appointed as authorised persons and carry an ONRSR-issued identity card.

 Further guidance on ONRSR’s testing program is available from the ONRSR Drug and Alcohol Testing policy and the Drug and Alcohol: ONRSR’s Testing Program fact sheet.

 Rail safety workers also have specific duties for drug and alcohol management and may be subject to disciplinary actions by the operator and/or penalties for not complying with the testing requirements of a rail transport operator or an Authorised Person (i.e. ONRSR).

 Offences for not complying with the directions of an authorised person include: